-To prevent noise problems with high-speed switching transients, bypass VREF to ground with a ceramic capacitor close to the device package.
-A minimum of $0.1-\mu$ F ceramic capacitor is required.
+To prevent noise problems with high-speed switching transients, bypass VREF to ground with a ceramic capacitor close to the IC package.
+A minimum of $0.1\mu F$ ceramic capacitor is required.
 Additional VREF bypassing is required for external loads on the reference.
 An electrolytic capacitor may also be used in addition to the ceramic capacitor.